ewolff/microservice-istio/HOW-TO-RUN.md

 * Deploy the microservices using `kubectl`.
-Use `microservices-gcp.yaml` instead of `microservices.yaml` if you run on Google Cloud.
+  Use `microservices-gcp.yaml` instead of `microservices.yaml` if you if you built and uploaded the images to Google Cloud.
   Use `microservices-dockerhub.yaml` if you haven't built the Docker container yourself:

 ```
 [~/microservice-istio/microservice-istio-demo]kubectl apply -f microservices.yaml